 Conclusion + Next Steps

-Being deferred is not a definite no. So, don’t panic.
-After being deferred from college, it’s important that you use this time to follow the steps outlined in this post.
-Start here and download this Deferral Letter of Continued Interest template.
+Being deferred or waitlisted is not a definite no. So, don’t panic.
+After being deferred or waitlisted from college, it’s important that you use this time to follow the steps outlined in this post.
+Start here and download this Deferral or Waitlisted Letter of Continued Interest template.

-Also, check out this post to learn how to continue demonstrating interest in the college to increase your chances for admissions.
+Also, check out this post to learn how to continue demonstrating interest in the college to increase your chances for admission.

-And hopefully, if you are ultimately accepted, be sure that you send a Thank You note.
-This is a step that is often overlooked but is a courtesy for the time and attention the admissions officer put into evaluating your application.
+Hopefully, if you are ultimately accepted, you will be sure to send a thank you note.
+This step is often overlooked but is a courtesy for the time and attention the admissions officer put into evaluating your application.

 Recommended Reading